EyasuTeshome/shifttracker/job-search/JSR-update-and-polish-your-portfolio.md

 Your portfolio **must be approved** to complete the block successfully:

 - This is a carry-over activity so you will have **two weeks to complete it**.
 We recommend you submit your first version as soon as possible to have time to go through the necessary rounds of revision.
-Coaches might take up to 48 hours to send you their feedback.
+Coaches might take up to 4 days to send you their feedback.
 - You have a maximum of **three rounds of reviews**, so study the coach’s comments carefully and integrate any changes required.

 ## Refresher on what makes a good portfolio